While it’s common for brands to ‘re-release’ basketball silhouettes, few actually get the retro treatment from the public.

 - Dust clings fast to the clear rubber on the outsole

-The Air Jordan XI Retro is both a solid performance and lifestyle shoe.
+The Air Jordan XI Retro is both solid performance and lifestyle shoe.
 It is stylish, good-looking, and comfortable.
 This Legend Blue colorway unites the iconic Air Jordan with an ice-cold color scheme for a trendy look.

 The Bred XI features the typical setup for Air Jordan X1s.
 You get a full-length Air unit in the midsole, which bends and flexes.
 Nylon strips stretch across the midfoot upper, doubling as shoelaces.